 Cybersecurity Matchmaking Event 2018

-A Matchmaking Event for Cyber Security is taking place on November 13th, 2018 in New Babylon The Hague.
+A Matchmaking Event for Cyber Security took place on November 13th, 2018 in New Babylon The Hague.

 At the launch of the third edition of the National Cyber Security Research Agenda, NCSRA III, on the fifth of June, NWO announced a new call for cybersecurity research proposals with a total budget of at least five million euros, and within the framework of the national Top Sector policy.
 We are three months later and NWO will publish the call in a few weeks: “Call for Proposals Cybersecurity – Digital Security & Privacy”.
 This call initiated and funded by the NWO domain Social Sciences and Humanities, the NWO domain Science and the Taskforce for Applied Research SIA, meets the need to facilitate chain-wide research collaboration in the field of cybersecurity.

-To bring academic, public and private parties together, as well as different research disciplines, the NWO subdivisions mentioned above organize a matchmaking event, which will be held 13 November 2018 in New Babylon, The Hague.
-NWO does this in close cooperation with the partners involved in this call, dcypher, Commit2Data, Social Infrastructure Agenda and the Top Sector Creative Industries.
+To bring academic, public and private parties together, as well as different research disciplines, the NWO subdivisions mentioned above organized a matchmaking event, which was held 13 November 2018 in New Babylon, The Hague.
+NWO arranged this in close cooperation with the partners involved in this call, dcypher, Commit2Data, Social Infrastructure Agenda and the Top Sector Creative Industries.